catid/snowshoe/README.md

 ## Choosing a Finite Field

+## Choosing an Optimal Extension Field

+This was easy.
+The only real option is Fp^2.
+Larger exponents provide diminishing returns in terms of real security, and math over Fp^2 is the same as grade-school complex math (a + b*i).

+Multiplication over Fp^2 takes about 66 cycles on a Sandy Bridge processor, whereas multiplication on well-chosen Fp of the same size takes 55 cycles.
+[17] This performance loss is more than compensated for by faster field inversions and allowing for efficient endomorphisms.

 #### Why p = 2^127-1?

 I care mainly about server performance, with 64-bit Linux VPS in mind, and